 Every student who is interested in Computer Science has to take a look at California Polytechnic State University - San Luis Obispo.
 California Polytechnic State University - San Luis Obispo computer science graduates make 26.3% more than the typical compsci grad.
 It is established in the suburban region of San Luis Obispo, California.

+Cal Poly San Luis Obispo has been rated among the best for quality education outcomes for veterans and active-duty military.
 With the diverse student body at Cal Poly San Luis Obispo, you will have numerous chances to meet individuals from many cultures.
-Parents, you'll be glad to learn California Polytechnic State University - San Luis Obispo features a relatively low crime rate.
 Ever wish you had a simple way to find out a college's grades in every subject?
 Now you do.
 Have a look at California Polytechnic State University - San Luis Obispo's scorecard.

 It's hard to beat University of California - Santa Barbara if you want to pursue Computer Science as a major.
 Graduates of the CompSci program make around $67,719 in their early career salary and $118,716 in their mid-career salary.
 The destination of Santa Barbara, California, is decent for learners who prefer a more tranquil, suburban area.

 Every student who is interested in Computer Science needs to check out University of San Francisco.
-University of San Francisco computer science majors earn 22.1% more than the average compsci grad.
+Soon after getting their bachelor's degree, CompSci students generally earn about $60,128 in their early careers.
 Placed in San Francisco, California, this college is a very good final choice for students who enjoy the excitement of a significant city.

-USFCA is committed to helping students succeed, as evidenced by their 61.6% four-year graduation rate.
+USFCA's women's basketball team is a powerhouse you're sure to love cheering on.
 About 69.0% of USFCA applicants submit their SAT scores, which average about 1,140.
 Where is USFCA doing the best?
 Check out all the school rankings.

 Every student who is interested in Computer Science needs to take a look at University of California - Davis.
 Graduates of the compsci program state that they receive average early career wages of compsci and mid-career wages of $113,853.
-Looking for a big school?
-This institution has more than 20,000 students on campus.
+It is found in the suburban area of Davis, California.

 Sonoma State University is among your best bets if you want to study Computer Science.
 Students who graduate from the CompSci program earn an average of $62,438 in their early career salary and $117,030 in their mid-career salary.
 It is established in the suburban region of Rohnert Park, California.